Xingorno/3DLIVUS/README.md

 </p>

 <p align="justify">
-<em>Note: The architecture of our robotic/mechatronic arm differs significantly from conventional industrial robots such as the <a href="https://www.kuka.com/en-ca/products/robotics-systems/industrial-robots/lbr-iiwa" target="_blank" rel="noopener noreferrer">KUKA LBR iiwa</a>.
+Note: The architecture of our robotic/mechatronic arm differs significantly from conventional industrial robots such as the <a href="https://www.kuka.com/en-ca/products/robotics-systems/industrial-robots/lbr-iiwa" target="_blank" rel="noopener noreferrer">KUKA LBR iiwa</a>.
 The arm was purposefully designed to accommodate the workflow of liver tumour ablation procedures.
 For instance, the 3DLIVUS system may need to be positioned on the side opposite the target liver, requiring an extended reach without interfering with the clinical setup.
-Adapting commercially available robotic arms to such constrained environments remains challenging.</em>
+Adapting commercially available robotic arms to such constrained environments remains challenging.
 </p>